Last updated on April 19th, 2018

 The lower section is enclosed and has snacks, soda, wine and beer for sale.
 We brought some of our own snacks.
 They allow you to have a picnic on board as long as you didn’t bring any alcohol.

 My son could not stop looking at the paddles in the back of the boat.
 I didn’t fault him at all because they are hypnotic.
-Along the way, the crew will point out a lot of the famous landmarks, including the Stone Cross, Lion’s Head, Turk’s Head, and Old Man of the Dells.
+Along the way, the crew will point out a lot of the famous Minnesota landmarks or rock formations on the St Croix River including the Stone Cross, Lion’s Head, Turk’s Head, and Old Man of the Dells.
 You have to use your imagination a little to see some of it.
 They do a good job of explaining what to look at.

 As we floated down the river, we saw a lot of different paddlers, canoers, and kayakers enjoying the waterways.
-There are a few outfitters that rent one-way paddle trips including Wild Mountain.
+One interesting part of the river is it’s camping.
+Along the river, you’ll find different campsites, similar to BWCA designed for paddlers.
+The Saint Croix River camping is all free.
+If you are looking for a shorter paddle trip, there are a few outfitters that rent one-way paddle trips including Wild Mountain.
 They provide transportation back to the rental facility.
-It’s on my bucket list for next time.

 The Taylors Falls Scenic Boat Tours offer 45 and 80 minute daily excursions.
 These run multiple times during the day.
 While you don’t have to buy tickets online, I recommend it so they don’t fill up.
 If you’re looking for the royal treatment, take one of their Dinner Cruises.
 They are available a few times during the week.
 Check their schedule to find out more.